 “The support of the Heritage Lottery Fund through the Great Places Scheme funding is vital in helping us to develop exciting new ways to share these stories.

-“The Marlowe Kit will evolve over time as we develop and test our ideas and we’re looking forward to welcoming our audiences, visitors and young people on the journey when we open to the public in April 2018.”
+“The Marlowe Kit will evolve over time as we develop and test our ideas and we’re looking forward to welcoming our audiences, visitors and young people on the journey when we open to the public.”

 Director of Museums and Galleries Jo Jones said: “During the last five years, families have become a key audience for the Beaney.